goatgirl86/Final_Project_Wildfires/README.md

 ![image](https://user-images.githubusercontent.com/92705556/168187077-49326184-59f4-4a25-a4ed-b9abe56baf0e.png)

-**Using Neural Networking with OneHot Encoder results in the highest accuracy percentage which will give our model the best chance of quickly predicting a fire size.
-This will not only be helpful but also not require large amounts of time and technology to run, thus providing an entertaining and informative tool for wildfire education.**
+**Neural Networking with OneHot Encoder results in the highest accuracy percentage, thus giving our model the best chance of quickly predicting a fire size and providing a simple, entertaining and informative tool for wildfire education.**

 ## Database
 To create our Database, we chose to use PgAdmin and SQL Alchemy.
 Within our database, we have four main tables that are all connected through a common field: 'fire_id'.
 The original four tables were: fire_category, fire_info, fire_location, and weather_data.
 Using SQLAlchemy and Python, we then queried and joined information from the four original tables to create new tables.